nuprl/website/blog/_src/posts/2017-09-27-final-algebra-semantics-is-observational-equivalence.md

 morphism \\(A \to B\\) is a witness to the fact that \\(B\\) determines a *stronger* congruence relation on \\(T_1\\) than \\(A\\) does: \\(t1 \equiv_B t2
 \implies t1 \equiv_A t2\\).
-Then asking for a final algebra is asking for exactly the
+Then asking for a final algebra is asking for exactly the:

 > Strongest adequate congruence relation